Is Lululemon Shifting Toward Sustainable Manufacturing?

 • Ethical manufacturing (OEKO-TEX®, BSCI, WRAP certified)

-💬 Our goal is to help you build Lululemon-level quality with cleaner, transparent manufacturing.
+💬 Our mission is to deliver high-performance activewear with cleaner, transparent production.

 owen@bless-dg.com